 Does this method leave room for a couple of three thousandths error, due to differences in bullet tip?
 Of course.
 But I think it's more than accurate enough for load development.

-Stretch ?
+__________________Stretch ?

 "If you are a reloader and you don't know Lee, you don't know Jack" - Floydster